A belated happy birthday to Ottavio Bottecchia, who was born on August 1, 1894, and died on June 15, 1927.

 Accused of winning without trying the previous year, Bottecchia stamped his authority by winning the first, sixth, seventh and final stages of this year’s Tour.

 However, the following year, the magic seemed to go out of Bottecchia’s career, which saw the Italian rider abandon the Tour de France during an ominous storm.

 The French cycling journalist, Bernard Chambraz, wrote, “the unpleasant hand of destiny fell on his shoulders.
 It was as though the misery of his origins had caught up with him.
 Dark thoughts and a presentiment of the future haunted him.
 He abandoned the Tour of 1926 on a stage which those who were there described as apocalytpic because of the cold and the violence of the wind.
 He went home, unhappy.
 He no longer had the heart to train.
 He feared that he’d been ‘cut down by a bad illness’.
 He coughed and he ached in his back and his bronchial tubes.
 The following winter, he lost his younger brother, knocked down by a car.”

 In May of 1927, Bottecchia’s brother, Giovanni, was struck and killed by a car while riding his bike near Conegliano, forcing his return to Italy.

 On June 3, a farmer outside the village of Peonis, near Bottecchia’s home, found him on the side of the road.
 His skull was broken, as well as his collarbone, along with a number of other serous fractures, while his undamaged bike lay some distance away.

-There were no signs of skid marks to indicate that a car had forced him off the road, nor were there any marks to the pedals or handlebar tape that would suggest he’d lost control.
+There were no signs of skid marks to indicate that a car had forced him off the road, nor were there any marks to the pedals or handlebar tape that would suggest he had lost control.

-Bottecchia was carried to an inn and laid on a table, wherein a priest administered the last rites.
+Bottecchia was carried to an inn and laid on a table, where a priest administered the last rites.